Nico7777777/Custom-Java-text-editor/README.md

-# ENvy---the-text-editor
+# Java TE
-ENvy is a light text editor developped totally by me, you are free to download and use it :)
+This project consists of a pure java implementation of a text editor, including GUI, the logiscs and the buttons necessary for the interaction with the user